MengtingSong/EC601_MiniProject_1/README.md

 ## How to run our code?
 - Firstly, open TravelTweets.py.
 Replace the consumer_key, consumer_secret, access_token, access_token_secret with your own keys;
 - Run $ python TravelTweets.py;
-- Set up Google environment;
+- Set up Google environment and install Google API(https://github.com/googleapis/google-api-python-client);
 - Wait for the process done.
 You should see a new folder named "result" created containing 25 text files titled with city names;
 - After the folder is successfully created, run $ python languageprocess.py;
 - Then you will get a text file named "result.txt" containing a list of 10 cities.